US STOCKS-Futures rise as focus shifts to inflation data, Fed meet

 A rally in megacap stocks, better-than-expected quarterly earnings and hopes that the Fed might be nearing the end of its tightening cycle have caused indexes to rise in recent weeks.

-Since last week, the rally has broadened beyond megacaps to include more economically sensitive sectors such as energy, industrial as well as small-cap stocks as data continues to show a resilient U.S. economy despite higher interest rates.
+Since last week, the rally has broadened beyond megacaps to include more economically sensitive sectors such as energy, industrial and small-cap stocks as data continues to show a resilient U.S. economy despite higher interest rates.

+Goldman Sachs on Friday raised its year-end price target for the benchmark S&P 500 .SPX to 4,500 from 4,000, citing the broadening of the market rally.

-The CBOE volatility index .VIX edged up after hitting pre-pandemic levels in the previous week, up 0.7 point at 14.53.
+The CBOE volatility index .VIX edged up after hitting pre-pandemic levels in the previous week, up 0.71 point to 14.5.

-FDA advisers supported the approval of BiogenBIIB.O and Eisai's 4523.T Alzheimer's drug, sending the former's shares up 4.6% before the bell.
+BiogenBIIB.O shares rose 2.5% in premarket trading after a U.S. FDA panel of advisers unanimously backed its Alzheimer's drug, Leqembi, stoking hopes that a traditional approval for the treatment might not come with major new safety warnings.

-OracleORCL.N rose 3.4% as J.P.
-Morgan hiked the cloud and enterprise software firm's price target to $109, ahead of its fourth-quarter results later in the day.
+OracleORCL.N rose 4.1% as J.P.
+Morgan hiked its price target to $109, ahead of the cloud and enterprise software firm's fourth-quarter results later in the day.

 U.S.-listed shares of Nio9866.HK, NIO.N added 4.3% after the Chinese EV maker slashed prices on its cars as lukewarm sales pressure the company.